mui/material-ui/docs/pages/blog/date-pickers-stable-v5.md

 ## Installation and migration from `@mui/lab`

 You can find the installation instructions in our [getting started](https://mui.com/x/react-date-pickers/getting-started/) page.
-If you are migrating from the `@mui/lab` package, we’ve prepared a migration guide to support you, including a codemod to replace the date pickers declarations.
+If you are migrating from the `@mui/lab` package, we’ve prepared a [migration guide](https://mui.com/x/react-date-pickers/migration-lab/) to support you, including a codemod to replace the date pickers declarations.

 ## What to expect next?

-After working on stability and developer experience, we’re now pushing to improve the components usability.
+After working on stability and developer experience, we’re now pushing to improve the usability of the components.

 We’ve been exploring different approaches and implementations for the date fields, and we’ll soon release a v6 alpha version to start iterating on the new and improved components.